 - If you prefer scrambled or poached eggs, cook eggs as you like and serve as stated in the recipe.

-- Top meal with salsa (no added sugar) if you like to start your day with a kick.
+- Top meal with homemade salsa (or no added sugar) if you like to start your day with a kick.

 - 1 ½ lbs ground beef